HiteshGaikwad/Student-Result-Management/README.md

 # Student-Result-Management-System
- - Built a Student Result Management System GUI application to help an Admin to store various data of students and Students to access thier data.
+ - Built a Student Result Management System GUI application to help an Admin to store various data of students and Students to access their data.
  - Added functionality for an admin to add/list student details, add/list/update student result and for student to search for their result.
- - Used mysql database to store/fetch data entered into the GUI.-Made the application using java swing, awt and mysql database.
+ - Used MySQL database to store/fetch data entered into the GUI.
+ -Made the application using java swing, awt and mysql database.